Correction officer jobs in North Miami, FL - 1,329 jobs

 * Step 1 - Complete the State of Florida application.
 (Click "Apply Now" on this page.)

-* Step 2 - Submit a Security Background Questionnaire that authorizes the agency to complete a background check (You will be texted and emailed a link within one business day after completing the above steps.)
+* Step 2 - Submit a Security Background Questionnaire, which authorizes the agency to complete a background check (You will be texted and emailed a link within one business day after completing above steps.)

 ADDITIONAL INFORMATION:

-You may also contact the Florida Department of Corrections Recruitment Center at ************ for assistance with your application process.
+You may also contact the Florida Department of Corrections Statewide Recruitment Center at ************ for assistance with the application process.
 If you experience problems applying online, please call the People First Service Center at **************.
-Only electronic applications will be accepted.

 Candidates requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority and/or People First Service Center (***************.
 Notification to the hiring authority must be made in advance to allow sufficient time to provide the accommodation.